levlafayette/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Files and Text Editing
 * Linux filenames can be constructed of any characters except the forward slash, which is for directory navigation.
 However it is best to avoid punctuation marks, non-printing characters (e.g., spaces).
 It is *much* better to use snake_case or CamelCase instead of spaces, newlines etc (including in job names).
 * Linux is case-sensitive with its filenames (e.g., list.txt, LIST.txt lisT.txT are different).
+The `touch` command creates an empty file, but with metadata.
 -- *Slide End* --

 -- *Slide* --